NickKo0517/ECE-50024-final-project/README.md

 - What is the intended result after the application of our Python implementation?

     > ANS: cleaner image than input
+#### Tips from Dr.Stanley Chan:
+* We are solving a difficult problem called blind deconvolution.
+It requires finding an estimate of the blur kernel then deblur with ADMM deblur.
+##### Tasks:
+1. Find a reliable deblur estimation algorithm, implement in python if neccessary
+2. Write Python Code that generates PSNR vs iteration number plot for (at least 2) different denoisers.
 ~~* Translate relevant Matlab modules to Python if they exist, else implement it with Python library~~

 ## Progress Thus Far: